8th Grade Transition to High Schools for Families New to U.S. Public Schools

 - If you have any questions, email YOUR child’s middle school counselor this year.

-- Attend school’s incoming 9th grade course selection in February/March
+- Attend school’s incoming 9th grade course selection in February

 - Be sure your child attends the schools’ Freshman Orientation events in August (be on the look out in the weekly bulletin)